AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/generative-ai/response-library.md

 >[!NOTE]
 >
->All generated questions and responses are assigned the "need review" status by default.
-Only "approved" questions and responses are made available to chat visitors.
+>All generated questions and responses are assigned the "[!UICONTROL need review]" status by default.
+Only "[!UICONTROL approved]" questions and responses are made available to chat visitors.

-1. In the **Response library**, click the desired question.
+1. In the **[!UICONTROL Response library]**, click the desired question.

    ![](assets/response-library-7.png)

-1. Make your desired edits and click **Save**.
+1. Make your edits and click **[!UICONTROL Save]**.

    ![](assets/response-library-8.png)